-By using the Payment DB, the SP would know which specific rider took a ride on which day and what its fare was.
-Knowing the home/work addresses and the fares of the rides, the SP might be able to know if a rider went from home to work.
+By using the Payment DB, the SP would know which specific rider took a ride with a specific driver on which day and what its fare was.
+Since drivers are often licensed to operate in a city or state, knowing that a rider took a ride with a specific driver, the SP might be able to know the city where the rider took a ride, but it does not know the specific location in the city.
+In addition, knowing the home/work addresses and the fares of the rides, the SP might be able to know if a rider went from home to work.
 Such rides are not sensitive, however, compared to others, such as one-night stands, going to abortion clinics or political-party meetings.
 Otherwise, anonymous-payment methods, such as e-cash, could be used to decouple the riders' identities from the fares, thus preventing the SP from knowing rides between home and work of the riders.

 By using the Ride DB, the SP might be able to guess the identities of the riders, only if the pick-up zone has a limited number of ride activities and riders, e.g., a zone where only one rider lives.
 This case, however, will never happen in ORide, because the zones are defined by the SP in such a way that each zone has at least a large minimum number of ride requests per day, while balancing the bandwidth requirements for the drivers.
 We illustrate this in Section 9.
-Note that the SP would be detected if it lied about the activity densities in the zones, because these densities are public knowledge [39], and the drivers would notice if they received very few ride requests from a certain zone.
+Note that the SP would be detected if it lied about the activity densities in the zones, because these densities are public knowledge [40], and the drivers would notice if they received very few ride requests from a certain zone.